Nudge: Accelerating Overdue Pull Requests Towards Completion: Evaluation

 To answer this research question, we collect metrics that explain how accurate our prediction model is.
 We also list the anecdotes we received from the developers about the accuracy of the prediction model.

-\paragraph{Model Evaluation} We evaluated our prediction model against standard metrics: Mean Absolute Error (MAE) and Mean Absolute Percentage Error (MAPE).
-For the \pr{} level effort estimation model, the MAE is 32.60 hours (Figure~\ref{fig:mae} shows the distribution of MAE) and MAPE is 0.58 ( Figure~\ref{fig:mre} shows the distribution of MAPE).
+\paragraph{Model Evaluation} We evaluated our prediction model against standard metrics: Mean Absolute Error (MAE) and Mean Magnitude of Relative Error (MMRE).
+For the \pr{} level effort estimation model, the MAE is 32.60 hours (Figure~\ref{fig:mae} shows the distribution of MAE) and MMRE is 0.58 ( Figure~\ref{fig:mre} shows the distribution of MMRE).

 To put these numbers in perspective, we have conducted an experiment by considering the mean lifetime of our training data as the predicted lifetime of every \pr{} in our testing data.
-Our constant model's MAE is 36.43 hours and MAPE is 0.68.
-This means our trained model is 11.8\% better in terms of MAE and 17.7\% better in terms of MAPE compared to the constant model.
+Our constant model's MAE is 36.43 hours and MMRE is 0.68.
+This means our trained model is 11.8\% better in terms of MAE and 17.7\% better in terms of MMRE compared to the constant model.

 The MAE of 32.60 hours corresponds to around 1.3 days.
-The average duration is 107.63 hours, or a little over 4 days.
-For our purposes, of warning developers when they are late, we consider an average deviation of around a day to be acceptable.
+The average duration is 107.63 hours or a little over 4 days.
+For our purposes, for warning developers when they are late, we consider an average deviation of around a day to be acceptable.

 \paragraph{User feedback about model's prediction accuracy} We received positive feedback from the developers of the randomly selected \pr{}s for which we added more details about the model prediction as illustrated in Figure \ref{fig:screenshot}.
 One of the developers said: \begin{quote} \textit{This was reasonable.
-This \pr{} sat stale while doing work for FHL, so it was untouched for an extended period.} \end{quote} Here, the developer is acknowledging that model's prediction (110 hours) is reasonable and, noticeably, providing an explanation for why the \pr{} is taking long to wait.
-As we see in figure \ref{fig:screenshot}, the developer ended up completing the \pr{} within a few hours after the notification was sent.
+This \pr{} sat stale while doing work for FHL, so it was untouched for an extended period.} \end{quote} Here, the developer is acknowledging that the model's prediction (110 hours) is reasonable and, noticeably, provides an explanation for why the \pr{} is taking long to wait.
+As we see in the figure\ref{fig:screenshot}, the developer ended up completing the \pr{} within a few hours after the notification was sent.
 Similarly, another developer said:

 \begin{quote} \textit{I totally agree with the model saying this \pr{} should take not more than 120 hours to complete.
 The code change is slightly complex and the estimation seems reasonable.} \end{quote}